 The School is committed to collaborative practice-based learning and produces over 180 films every year, creating a dynamic and intensive film environment.
 LFS nurture and respect the imagination of students, allowing them to experiment, challenge conventions and explore new modes of storytelling, and to find new ways to connect with audiences.

-London Film School is a non-profit educational charity with Greg Dyke as its Chairman of the Board and Peter Holliday as its Interim Director.
+LFS is a non-profit educational charity with Greg Dyke as its Chairman of the Board and Chris Auty as Director and CEO.